Montreal is home sweet home. There is no other city like it in the world!

 Though walking outside is better to truly appreciate and admire the city’s landmarks.

-I hope you enjoyed the tour of my city.
 I know I left out so many other great neighborhoods that are totally worth visiting but they will be covered later!

 What appeals to you the most?